By the way: You can find many more hand-picked reading recommendations in our section Editorial book tips.

 Question beliefs and make decisions more freely

-When women feel inferior and assume before the interview that the competitor will get the job and the partner knows much better where the relationship is going, there is a negative thinking pattern that inhibits and makes unhappy.
-"Beliefs are deep-rooted beliefs that are often shaky and can be based on whispering others or generalizing one's own experiences," explains Nicole Truchseß.
+If women feel inferior and assume even before the interview that the competitor gets the job and the partner knows much better where the relationship is going, there is a negative thinking pattern that inhibits and makes them unhappy.
+"Beliefs are deeply rooted beliefs that are often shaky and that can be based on the whispering of others or on the generalization of their own experiences," explains Nicole Truchseß.

-The trainer caught herself putting up a creed when she wanted to cheer up her son, who had a bad German mark.
-"I wanted to comfort him and said, 'Do not worry about it, I could write the essays,' she says, 'as soon as that was said, I realized in a flash what I was doing there: I just had the failure in German quasi explained to the family tradition. "
+The trainer caught herself building a belief when trying to cheer up her son, who had a poor German grade.
+“I wanted to comfort him and said: 'Don't worry about it, I could also write the essays', she says,“ As soon as that was said, I suddenly realized what I was doing: I just had the failure in German, so to speak declared a family tradition. ”

 Replace negative thought patterns with positive ones

-The trainer also discovered similar negative patterns of thinking among her clients and made her subject matter.
-In her guidebook "On the trail of beliefs," she reveals and debases typical beliefs, in which the supposed truths are consistently thought through.
+The trainer repeatedly discovered similar negative thinking patterns in her clients and turned them into her topic.
+In her guidebook "On the Trail of Beliefs", she uncovers and invalidates typical beliefs by thoroughly conceiving the supposed truths.

 In an entertaining way, she traces old beliefs from our childhood that are always in the back of her mind and patterns of thought that make everyday life easier for us, but also a bit too comfortable.
 Those who want to break through their thought patterns, in the third part of the guidebook 22 exercises in the hand, can be processed with the negative beliefs and replaced by positive affirmations.
 Of course, you can do it!